Text message marketing is the next frontier of pastoral leadership.

 Let’s get started!

-Before you dive into text message marketing, you need to know the basic lingo that marketers and text message carriers use.
+Before you dive into text message marketing, you need to know the basic lingo used by these marketing services.

 Get this lingo down, and you’ll have a masterful command of this strategy in no time.